 Silk is a delicate fabric.
-Thus,we should take extra care while washing in order toprolong the life of your silk pillowcase, so that it can continue to work hard to look after your skin and hair.
+Thus,we should take extra care while washing in order toprolong the life of your silk pillowcase, so that it can continue to look after your skin and hair for many more years to come.

 In this post, we will discuss how to wash your silk pillowcases, so that they stay the way you love them.